c0deta1ker/MatBase/README.md

 MatBase is an app that allows you to explore and analyze the properties and behaviors of various materials using MATLAB.
 You can use this app to:
 - Access a comprehensive database of material properties and photoelectron spectroscopy parameters, and edit it as you wish.
 - Visualize and manipulate crystal structures in both real and reciprocal space, and calculate the Brillouin zone and 2D slices.
 - Compute the electron inelastic mean free path for different materials using various formalisms, such as the Universal, TPP-2M, S1, and S2 methods.
 - Extract the binding energy spectrum, photoionization cross-sections, and photoionization asymmetry parameters of all elements from 1 to 118.

 This app is designed for researchers, students, and enthusiasts who are interested in learning more about the physical and chemical properties of materials.
-Whether you are working on a project, studying for an exam, or just curious about the world of materials science and photoelectron pectroscopy, this app can help you find the information and tools you need.
+Whether you are working on a project, studying for an exam, or just curious about the world of materials science and photoelectron spectroscopy, this app can help you find the information and tools you need.
 Download MatBase today and discover the fascinating world of materials science!

 ## Installation
 1. Download the *MatBase* repository.